Mexican Army: Independence

-At Calderon Bridge (Puente de Calderón) near the city of Guadalajara Jalisco, insurgents held a hard-fought battle with the royalists.
+At Calderon Bridge (Puente de Calderón) near the city of Guadalajara, insurgents held a hard-fought battle with the royalists.
 During the fierce fighting, one of the insurgents' ammunition wagons exploded, which led to their defeat.
 The insurgents lost all their artillery, much of their equipment and the lives of many men.

 At the Wells of Baján (Norias de Baján) near Monclova, Coahuila, a former royalist named Ignacio Elizondo, who had joined the insurgent cause, betrayed them and seized Miguel Hidalgo y Costilla, Ignacio Allende, Juan Aldama, José Mariano Jiménez and the rest of the entourage.
 They were brought to the city of Chihuahua where they were tried by a military court and executed by firing squad on 30 July 1811.
 Hidalgo's death resulted in a political vacuum for the insurgents until 1812.
 Meanwhile, the royalist military commander, General Félix María Calleja, continued to pursue rebel troops.
 The fighting evolved into guerrilla warfare.

 The next major rebel leader was the priest José María Morelos y Pavón, who had formerly led the insurgent movement alongside Hidalgo.
 Morelos fortified the port of Acapulco and took the city of Chilpancingo.
 Along the way, Morelos, was joined by Leonardo Bravo, his son Nicholas and his brothers Max, Victor and Miguel Bravo.

 Morelos conducted several campaigns in the south, managing to conquer much of the region as he gave orders to the insurgents to promote the writing of the first constitution for the new Mexican nation: the Constitution of Apatzingan, which was drafted in 1814.
 In 1815, Morelos was apprehended and executed by firing squad.
 His death concluded the second phase of the Mexican War for Independence.
 From 1815 to 1820, the independence movement became sluggish; it was briefly reinvigorated by Francisco Javier Mina and Pedro Moreno, who were both quickly apprehended and executed.

 It was not until late 1820, when Agustín de Iturbide, one of the most bloodthirsty enemies of the insurgents, established relations with Vicente Guerrero and Guadalupe Victoria, two of the rebel leaders.
 Guerrero and Victoria supported Iturbide's plan for Mexican independence, El Plan de Iguala and Iturbide was appointed commander of the Ejército Trigarante, or The Army of the Three Guarantees.
 With this new alliance, they were able to enter Mexico City on 27 September 1821, which concluded the Mexican War for Independence.